joffejs/chatbot/README.md

 # chatbot
-Creating a chatbot using Python, Keras, and Natural language processing
+Creating a simple retrieval-based chatbot using Python, Keras, and Natural language processing